yuya-0411/MiniPupper_Face_App/README.md

 - user: "user name for computer on MiniPupper"
 - pass: "ubuntu password"
 - repository: "local repository path, absolute path is recommended"
+- repository: "local repository name, absolute path is recommended"
 - face_store: "you don't need to change"
-- first_use: "you don't need to change"
+- first_use: "for first use, please set False"

 ## STEP4: use app
 - if you choose main branch, run the below.